|« PreviousNext »|

 Close Registry Editor and reboot the server.

-When the server comes back up, ping an instance in your VPC.
-This brings up the IPsec tunnel.
-Your console indicates that only the first tunnel is in the UP state.
+In the Amazon VPC console, on the VPN Connections page, select your VPN connection.
+The first tunnel is in the UP state.
 The second tunnel should be configured, but it won't be used unless the first tunnel goes down.